suzaku-io/boopickle/README.md

 # BooPickle

-BooPickle is the [fastest](http://ochrons.github.io/boopickle-perftest/) and most size efficient serialization library (aka pickling) library for Scala and [Scala.js](http://www.scala-js.org).
+BooPickle is the [fastest](http://ochrons.github.io/boopickle-perftest/) and most size efficient serialization (aka pickling) library for Scala and [Scala.js](http://www.scala-js.org).
 It encodes into a binary format instead of the more customary JSON.
 A binary format brings efficiency gains in both size and speed, at the cost of legibility of the encoded data.
 BooPickle borrows heavily from both [uPickle](https://github.com/lihaoyi/upickle) and [Prickle](https://github.com/benhutchison/prickle) so special thanks to Li Haoyi and Ben Hutchison for those two great libraries!